 - Because of elder flower’s possible diuretic effects, use caution if taking it with drugs that increase urination.

 - Tell all your health care providers about any complementary health approaches you use.
 Give them a full picture of what you do to manage your health.
 This helps to ensure coordinated and safe care.
-For tips about talking with your health care providers about complementary health approaches, see NCCIH's Time to Talk campaign.

 For More Information